Pumps for abrasive liquids must have peculiar characteristics: in this article we will see what they are and what PEMO PUMPS offers for this purpose.

 Also other types of the PEMO PUMPS range can possibly work with abrasive liquids, even though they have not been designed primarily for this purpose:

-- AO / AB / DC-TC types which are suitable for a liquid with high concentration of scraping particles in applications in which the required discharge pressure is up to 20 bar (290 psi): unsuitable if the particle size is greater than 2 mm.
+- AO / AB / DC-TC types which are suitable for an abrasive liquid with high concentration of scraping particles in applications in which the required discharge pressure is up to 20 bar (290 psi): unsuitable if the particle size is greater than 2 mm.

 Characteristics of pumps for abrasive liquids